In this article, you will discover that the language barrier is not necessarily a difficulty but also how to overcome it.

 Mastering all these codes takes time and many misunderstandings can emerge from their use.
 For example, you may not understand a word game or slang in a conversation with friends and feel very quickly left out.
 Regular contact with the target language and its speakers helps to overcome these obstacles.

-Whether in real life or through screens, talking with speakers and listening to podcasts, watching series (in VOST if possible) will allow you to store a maximum of subtleties related to the language.
+Whether in real life or through screens, talking with speakers and listening to podcasts, watching series (subtitled if possible) will allow you to store a maximum of subtleties related to the language.

 If you want to express yourself in English, for example, Deepl is quite efficient even if it can be improved.
 You just have to write your sentence in French for an instantaneous translation or almost in Shakespeare's language and then check the result.